LeBron's a winner for Lakers in blowout of Suns

-LeBron James won his first game as a Laker, finishing with 19 points, seven rebounds and 10 assists in a 131-113 victory against the host Phoenix Suns on Wednesday.
+LeBron James earned his first win as a member of the Los Angeles Lakers, finishing with 19 points, seven rebounds and 10 assists in a 131-113 victory against the host Phoenix Suns on Wednesday.

-Lance Stephenson had 23 points, eight rebounds and eight assists off the bench, and JaVale McGee led five starters in double figures with 20 points.
+Lance Stephenson had 23 points, eight rebounds and eight assists off the Los Angeles bench, and JaVale McGee led five starters in double figures with 20 points.

-Kyle Kuzma scored 17 points and Josh Hart made his first start of the season for Los Angeles and scored 15.
+Kyle Kuzma scored 17 points, and Josh Hart had 15 for Los Angeles in his first start of the season.
+Lonzo Ball added 12 points, and reserve Kentavious Caldwell-Pope had 14.

 Phoenix guard Devin Booker scored 23 points before leaving with a strained left hamstring late in the third quarter.
 Deandre Ayton had 22 points and 11 rebounds, and Tyson Chandler had 14 points and 11 rebounds off the bench.

-Note: EditorsNote: rewords first and third grafs